Fastest-Coder-First/Aeolus-The-Weather-Forecaster/README.md

 # Aeolus - Weather CLI Application😍😍😎

 Aeolus is a command-line interface (CLI) application based on the OpenWeatherMap API that provides current weather information for multiple cities.
-Features
+Features:
 Get real-time weather data for cities around the world.
-    Display temperature, humidity, and weather description.
-    Fun comments about the weather to lighten up your day!
+Display temperature, humidity, and weather description using super accurate OpenWeatherAPI Fun comments about the weather to lighten up your day!

 Requirements